Filippo Tommaso Marinetti: Futurism

-In 1910 his first novel, Mafarka il futurista, was cleared of all charges by an obscenity trial.
-That year, Marinetti discovered some allies in three young painters (Umberto Boccioni, Carlo Carrà, Luigi Russolo), who adopted the Futurist philosophy.
-Together with them (and with poets such as Aldo Palazzeschi), Marinetti began a series of Futurist Evenings, theatrical spectacles in which Futurists declaimed their manifestos in front of a crowd that in part attended the performances to throw vegetables at them.
+In 1910, his first novel, Mafarka il futurista, was cleared of all charges by an obscenity trial.
+That year, Marinetti discovered some allies in three young painters (Umberto Boccioni, Carlo Carrà and Luigi Russolo), who adopted the Futurist philosophy.
+Together with them and poets such as Aldo Palazzeschi, Marinetti began a series of Futurist Evenings, theatrical spectacles in which Futurists declaimed their manifestos in front of a crowd that in part attended the performances to throw vegetables at them.

 The most successful "happening" of that period was the publicization of the "Manifesto Against Past-Loving Venice" in Venice.
-In the flier, Marinetti demands "fill(ing) the small, stinking canals with the rubble from the old, collapsing and leprous palaces" to "prepare for the birth of an industrial and militarized Venice, capable of dominating the great Adriatic, a great Italian lake."
+In the flier, Marinetti demands "fill(ing) the small, stinking canals with the rubble from the old, collapsing and leprous palaces" to "prepare for the birth of an industrial and militarized Venice, capable of dominating the great Adriatic, a great Italian lake".

-In 1911, the Italo-Turkish War began and Marinetti departed for Libya as war correspondent for a French newspaper.
+In 1911, the Italo-Turkish War began, and Marinetti departed for Libya as a war correspondent for a French newspaper.
 His articles were eventually collected and published in The Battle of Tripoli.
-He then covered the First Balkan War of 1912–13, witnessing the surprise success of Bulgarian troops against the Ottoman Empire in the Siege of Adrianople.
-In this period he also made a number of visits to London, which he considered 'the Futurist city par excellence', and where a number of exhibitions, lectures and demonstrations of Futurist music were staged.
+He then covered the First Balkan War of 1912–1913 and witnessed the surprise success of Bulgarian troops against the Ottoman Empire during the Siege of Adrianople.
+In this period, he also made a number of visits to London, which he considered 'the Futurist city par excellence' and where a number of exhibitions, lectures and demonstrations of Futurist music were staged.

+Marinetti sought to establish an English Futurism and initially had an ally in Harold Monro, the editor of Poetry and Drama, a London literary journal.
+Monro devoted the September 1913 issue to Futurism, praising Marinetti in a long editorial.
 However, although a number of artists, including Wyndham Lewis, were interested in the new movement, only one British convert was made, the young artist C.R.W.
 Nevinson.
-Nevertheless, Futurism was an important influence upon Lewis's Vorticist philosophy.
+Marinetti's campaign both threatened and influenced Ezra Pound, who founded his own literary movement, Imagism and wrote manifestos to publicize it and attack Futurism.
+One result of Pound's strong reaction to Marinetti was his advocacy of James Joyce and T.S.
+Eliot.
+Joyce was exposed to Futurism while living in Trieste.
+The movement's techniques are reflected in Ulysses and in Finnegans Wake, one section of which alludes to “crucial elements of Futurism".

+Futurism was an important influence upon Lewis's Vorticist philosophy.
+Vorticism, named by Pound, was founded with the publication of Blast to which Pound was a major contributor.
+An advertisement promised that Blast would cover "Cubism, Futurism, Imagisme and All Vital Forms of Modern Art".
+Blast was published only twice, in 1914 and 1915.
+Writing to Monro, Marinetti said that he was saddened by the reviews of Vorticism in the English press unfavorably comparing it with Futurism and would rather have worked in collaboration with the Vorticists.
+He and Pound later became friends, and in Canto LXXII, written in Italian, Pound meets the spirit of the recently deceased Marinetti.